-The Company's key project interests are situated in the USA.
+The Company's key project interests are situated in Australia, the USA and in Kazakhstan with Umine.
 Accordingly, the Company is subject to the risks associated in operating in foreign countries.
 These risks include economic, social or political instabilities or change, hyperinflation, currency non-convertibility or instability and changes of law affecting foreign ownership, government participation, taxation, working conditions, rates of exchange, exchange control, exploration licensing, export duties, repatriation of income or return of capital, environmental protection, labour relations as well as government control over natural resources or government relations that require the employment of local staff or contractors or require other benefits to be provided to local residents.

-The Company and its advisers will undertake all reasonable due diligence in assessing and managing the risks associated with oil and gas exploration and production in the USA.
+The Company and its advisers will undertake all reasonable due diligence in assessing and managing the risks associated with oil and gas exploration and production in the USA and Umine's operations in Kazakhstan.
 However, any future material adverse changes in government policies or legislation in foreign jurisdictions in which the Company has projects is outside the control of the Company.
-Such changes may affect the foreign ownership, exploration, development or activities of companies involved in oil and gas exploration and production and in turn may affect the viability and profitability of the Company.
+Such changes may affect the foreign ownership, exploration, development or activities of companies involved in oil and gas exploration and production or the Uranium rehabilitation project and in turn may affect the viability and profitability of the Company.